 When you’re looking to grow, it’s all about working out where you can find leverage points.
 Once you’ve tested out your best ideas, you can determine how much of your time and budget should be allocated to them.
 This is the basis of my teaching approach in Bitmaker's Intro to Digital Marketing class.

 Learn how to efficiently set up, measure, optimize, and grow your digital marketing efforts with us!
-Our next Intro to Digital Marketing part-time course kicks off May 24th.
+Our next Intro to Digital Marketing part-time course kicks off this Wednesday.
 Over 4 sessions, Peter will guide you through the overall landscape and the process of creating a successful campaign – with hands-on opportunities at every step.